aogriffiths/relay/relay-specification.md

    been blacklisted and the Hub is "willing" to maintain the new subscription that is being requested.

+> If (and when), the subscription is accepted, the hub MUST perform the
+> verification of intent of the subscriber.
+>
+> If (and when), the subscription is denied, the hub MUST inform the
+> subscriber by sending an HTTP [RFC2616] GET request to the subscriber's
+> callback URL as given in the subscription request.
+This request has the
+> following query string arguments appended (format described in Section
+> 17.13.4 of [W3C.REC‑html401‑19991224]):

+4. If (and when) validation succeeds (the subscription is accepted) the hub MUST complete the Verification step.
+See section 5.3 of this specification.

+5. If (and when) validation fails (the subscription is denied) the hub MUST inform the subscriber that the subscription has been denied.
+See section 5.5 of this specification.

-4. The Hub MAY integrate with the original Publisher for further validation of the subscription.
+6. The Hub MAY integrate with the original Publisher for further validation of the subscription.
 This specification does not recommend how that is done but an approach may be specified in a suitable a relay extension.
 (However it is worth noting that after a Publisher distributes content to a Hub is